 Exhibitors must deliver their products themselves, on-site.
 This can be done by bringing the product with them to the Show, or shipping the product in advance to the Freeman warehouse*.
-All entries must be personally checked-in at the East end of Upper South Hall on Saturday, November 1, from 12 p.m. - 5 p.m.; Sunday, November 2, from 10 a.m. - 5 p.m.; or Monday, November 3, 8 a.m. – 3 p.m. (products checked in after 10 a.m.
-Monday will not be judged).
+All entries must be personally checked-in at the East end of Upper South Hall on Saturday, November 1, from 12 p.m. - 5 p.m.; Sunday, November 2, from 10 a.m. - 5 p.m.; or Monday, November 3, 8 a.m. – 3 p.m. (products not completely checked in by 10 a.m.
+Monday will not be judged.)

 *Exhibitors who ship their products prior to the Show must unpack the product themselves.
 Pre-shipped products must be received at the Freeman Warehouse by October 24, with the shipping label (provided online when registering your product) affixed to each box.
 Pre-shipped products will be delivered to the Showcase area on Saturday, November 1, where they must be retrieved and checked in by a representative of the exhibiting company.

 A small display stand is permitted.
 Products that contain small parts or multiple pieces should be mounted on a display board.
 The product should fill the entire display board and not take away from the product being displayed.
 The only graphics permitted on the product display board or stand are company or brand name and logo.
 No marketing, advertising, sales or description copy will be allowed.
 Show Management has the right to disallow or remove any displays.